 Information transfer policies and procedures

 Clear policies and procedures that govern the transfer of information between individuals both within and outside your organization should be established.
 Be sure to consider all possible methods of communication, including face-to-face, e-mail, voice, fax, and video, when drafting your policies.
 General policies about information transfer should include guidelines for acceptable use, and more specific procedures can be established to ensure secure transfer using approved methods.
 Make sure your users are aware of the limitations of each system (e.g., transferring information via fax machine is only a secure option if physical access to the machine on the other end is restricted).
 In addition to establishing policies, technical controls should be implemented, when feasible, to protect the confidentiality, integrity, and availability of the information being transferred.
 Most anti-virus and anti-malware solutions have tools that can scan e-mails in real-time, and encrypting important e-mails can be done for free (using PGP, for instance) or implemented enterprise-wide.
-These controls can provide the first line of defense against infection and/or compromise.
+These controls can provide the first line of defence against infection and/or compromise.
 It is still important, however, to discuss information transfer as a part of your organization’s information security awareness program.
 Educating your users about not communicating confidential information over insecure channels, state and organizational retention guidelines, and the dangers of e-mail auto-forwarding, among other topics, can go a long way toward ensuring that your systems and data remain secure.
 Formal transfer policies, procedures, and controls must be in place to protect the transfer of information through the use of all types of communication facilities.
 Whatever type of communication facility is in use, it is important to understand the security risks involved in relation to the confidentiality, integrity, and availability of the information and this will need to take into account the type, nature, amount and sensitivity or classification of the information being transferred.
 It is especially important to implement such policies and procedures when information is being transferred out of or into the organization from third parties.
 Different but complementary controls may be required to protect information being transferred from interception, copying, modification, misrouting and destruction and should be considered holistically when identifying which controls are to be selected.

 Agreements on information transfer

 Information may be transferred digitally or physically and agreements must address the secure transfer of business information between the organization and any external parties.
 Formal transfer policies procedures and technical controls should be selected, implemented, operated, monitored, audited and reviewed to ensure ongoing effective security protection.
 Often, communications and transfer systems and procedures are put in place, without a real understanding of the risks involved which therefore creates vulnerabilities and possible compromise.
 ISO 27002 touches on implementation considerations including consideration of notifications, traceability, escrow, identification standards, the chain of custody, cryptography, access control, and others.
 If your organization has a business need to transfer information to a third party, then you should (and, in some cases, are legally required) to enter into an official agreement with them in order to preserve the security of that information.
 These agreements generally set minimum standards for protecting your data, and may also establish the limits of liability for both parties in the event of a breach or other unauthorized disclosure of data.
 If the data being transferred is considered HIPAA-protected then the two parties must enter into a Business Associate Agreement (BAA).
 BAA’s are required to include clauses covering data security data disclosure, and data destruction, among others.
 Similarly, if the data is considered highly sensitive (e.g., social security numbers, bank account numbers), then your organization may require additional data security provisions, similar to those found in a BAA, for such a contract.
 Information transfer agreements may also include the following: agreed-upon cryptographic standards for encrypting data in transit and at rest, and chain of custody for physical transfer.
-For example, any agreement between your organization and a company that provides off-site backup storage for your critical systems and data should include clauses that cover minimum standards for protection of your data in transit from one location to the other (e.g., are the tapes secured in a locked box?
+For example, any agreement between your organization and a company that provides off-site backup storage for your critical systems and data should include clauses that cover minimum standards for the protection of your data in transit from one location to the other (e.g., are the tapes secured in a locked box?
 Who has the key?), and procedures for identifying and authorizing individuals from one organization or the other (since neither company can reasonably be expected to know all the other’s employees).

 Electronic messaging includes e-mail, peer-to-peer file transfer, social network-based communications (e.g., Twitter, Facebook chats, LinkedIn, Skype, etc.) and more.
 Your organization should consider introducing a policy that governs the authorized use of these mediums; at a minimum, such a policy should establish the authority to represent your organization in an official capacity on the Internet.
-Also, because your organization is unable to apply technical controls to third-party electronic messaging mediums – Twitter, Facebook, et. al. – there is no way for you to quantify or improve their level of security in order to effectively secure a confidential message traveling across one of these mediums.
+Also, because your organization is unable to apply technical controls to third-party electronic messaging mediums – Twitter, Facebook, et. al. – there is no way for you to quantify or improve their level of security in order to effectively secure a confidential message travelling across one of these mediums.
 The solution to this problem is to clearly state in your policy that organization-related business is only to be communicated and/or conducted using approved, secured methods (e.g., e-mail).
 Any information that is involved in any form of electronic messaging needs to be appropriately protected.
 Put in simple terms, when using electronic messaging, it should be protected to ensure no unauthorized access can be gained The organization should create a policy which sets out which forms of electronic messaging should be used for the different types of information being transferred, e.g. depending on how secure they are.
 Considerations will also need to be made for voice & fax communications transfer, and physical transfer (e.g. via postal systems).
 This should align with access controls and other secure authentication policies and log-on procedures.

 Confidentiality or non-disclosure agreements